 - In Box 1, set your long term goal.
 Make this goal exciting and make sure it is what you really desire.
 If you want to lose 50 pounds, write down 50 pounds.
 Don’t write down 20 because it is more realistic.

 - In Box 2, write down the date by which you would like to achieve it.
 The larger your goal, the longer the time should be.
 Whatever time period you think you should achieve it by, add 20% as a buffer for life distractions and obstacles.
-There will always be unexpected travel, work, etc that will slow us down temporarily.
+There will always be unexpected travel, work, etc that will slow us down temporarily (For example, if my goal is to do it in 5 months, I would add another month as a buffer).

 - Your goal needs to be specific, otherwise the remaining boxes will not be as effective.
 If you want to lose weight, specify a number.
 I.e. “ I want to lose 10 pounds” instead of “I want to lose weight” or “I want to be healthier.”

 - Split the time between today and the date you set in Box 2 into equal periods.
-The longer the time or the bigger the goal, the more periods you should set.
+The longer the time or the bigger the goal, the more periods you should set (For example, if my goal is set for one year from today, I would break it into 12 periods, 1 for each month period).

 - Each period represents a step on our staircase.